Roboy/ss18_talk_to_two/SAM/README.md

             port = 9002;
      };
      ```
-   and change the ip adresses to match the ones of your computer.
+   and change the ip adresses to match the one of your computer.